Understanding the Financial Aspects of eQMS

 - External failure costs are costs associated with defects found after the customer receives the product or service. *

-The cost of poor quality can be associated with: deviations, CAPAs, complaints, rework, scrap, quality audit findings, recalls, etc. In the article below, we will illustrate that the cost of poor quality goes beyond the non-compliance and the operational costs and how an innovative eQMS solution can streamline even the most robust processes, while also reducing operational costs.
+The cost of poor quality can be associated with: deviations, CAPAs, complaints, rework, scrap, quality audit findings, recalls, etc. In the article below, we will illustrate that the cost of poor quality goes beyond the non-compliance and operational costs and how an innovative Electronic Quality Management Solution can streamline even the most robust processes, while also reducing operational costs.

 Determining the Costs of Savings